Get insider access

 3. Best Budget Ducky Keyboard

 This compact unit is a great option for smaller desks or if you prefer more space for sweeping mouse movements.
-Like the other keyboards in this list, this one still offers the same solid build quality and provides a satisfying typing experience.
+Like the other keyboards in this list, it offers solid build quality and a satisfying typing experience.
 Despite its compact size, it doesn't feel cramped to type on since the keys are very well-spaced.

-This keyboard also has considerably higher latency, so while it's still a good choice for everyday browsing, productivity, or casual gaming, it isn't suitable if you exclusively play fast-paced, competitive games.
-Also, the downside to its smaller size is that it doesn't have dedicated volume keys, arrow keys, function keys, or a NumPad.
-It means it isn't a great option if you work with spreadsheets or data entry—or if you're a programmer who likes having a dedicated function row.
+While our choices have been one-stop shops for productivity and gaming, this keyboard has considerably higher latency, limiting its uses.
+It's still a good choice for everyday browsing, productivity, or casual gaming, but it isn't suitable if you exclusively play fast-paced, competitive games.
+Also, there are no dedicated volume keys, arrow keys, function keys, or a NumPad.
+It isn't as great an option if you work with spreadsheets or data entry—or if you're a programmer who likes having a dedicated function row.

 See our review